stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 Optional:

 - `access_scope` (String) Access scope of the control plane.
 It defines if the Kubernetes control plane is public or only available inside a STACKIT Network Area.Possible values are: `PUBLIC`, `SNA`.
+The field is immutable!